Which Insecticides Get Rid of Flies & Insects?

 5) Chemical Insect Powders (or Insect Dusts)

 Insect powders can be sprinkled in areas were insects can be seen.
-Insect dusts are the most “residual” of insecticides, i.e. they remain efficient for a long period of time, providing they are not removed (hoovering or washing) and remain dry.
+Insect dusts are the most “residual” of insecticides, i.e. they remain efficient for a long period of time than bug sprays, providing they are not removed (hoovering or washing) and remain dry.
 “Chemical powders” contain ingredients which affect the nervous system of the insect after it comes into contact with the dust.

 The downside of insect killing powders is that they make white stains, look very obvious on carpets, wooden floors and tiles.
 Most importantly, particles can easily be inhaled by sniffing cats and dogs, or become airborne with drafts.
 For these reasons insecticide dusts should preferably be used outdoor or in wall / floor voids.